britram/hugo-svbc/content/blog/009-sheepgoat-a.md

 "Those are goats", she replied.
 And thus was born the name of this beer.

-The recipe itself was an attempt at a light, sessionable IPA taking inspiration from Mikkeller's and Brewdog's recipes, modified through questionable inspiration.
+The recipe itself was an attempt at a light, sessionable IPA taking inspiration from Mikkeller's various and Brewdog's Punk and Dead Pony IPA recipes, modified through sheer if questionable inspiration.

 ## Grain Bill